mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 Or can we make the tests more rebel liable because we have some problems here or can we make code review less painful for many reasons.
 Right.
-And so, um, so I'm doing the same thing now outside of Microsoft for different corporations, for different organizations, mainly focused on contribution. and yeah, and now I'm building my own tool to get that data. because now I don't have the data anymore, like at my fingertips.
+And so, um, so I'm doing the same thing now outside of Microsoft for different corporations, for different organizations, mainly focused on code reviews. and yeah, and now I'm building my own tool to get that data. because now I don't have the data anymore, like at my fingertips.
 And so yeah, this is what I'm, I'm doing.
 That